 Experiment with different Aperture Plate Designs

-As well as using the ‘regular’ circular aperture designs which come with the Lomography x Zenit New Petzval Lens, you can also use other shape apertures.
+As well as using the ‘regular’ circular aperture designs which come with the New Lomography Petzval Lens, you can also use other shape apertures.
 By using other aperture shapes, you can get different styles of Bokeh in your Petzval photos.
 The shape cut into your aperture plate will appear in your photo anywhere in which bright points of light are out of focus.
 So if you use a star-shape aperture plate, the out of focus bright points in your image will be a star shape – It’s a pretty fun trick!

 Get ultra-sharp and crisp photos by closing your aperture